callAgene/OutlineNum/README.md

-# OutlineNum: numbering for RMarkdown headers/outline in RStudio
+# OutlineNum: Automatically number sections for RMarkdown headers/outline in RStudio

 **OutlineNum** is an RStudio addin for adding and removing numbering from headers/outline in your R Markdown in RStudio.